phobos2077/Fallout2_Restoration_Project/README.md

 **Notes:**
 1. RPU can be installed on top of RP 2.3.3.
 That does not _require_ starting a new game.
 However, if you continue with a save from an older version, you won't see some of the fixes in the areas that you've already visited.
-1. If you made any changes to `ddraw.ini`, these changes will be lost when you overwrite that file.
-If you want to preserve them, make sure to make a backup copy and then transfer the settings manually to the new `ddraw.ini`.
+1. If you made any changes to `ddraw.ini` prior to RPU installation, these changes will be lost when you overwrite that file.
+If you want to preserve them, make sure to make a backup copy and then transfer the settings manually to new `ddraw.ini`.
+1. [UPU](https://github.com/BGforgeNet/Fallout2_Unofficial_Patch) is included into RPU.
+You don't need to install UPU separately.

 ### Translations
 If you want to play a localized version: